-An HCR that would lead to a low risk of the stock falling below the soft limit reference point of $20\%~B_0$ was developed and used the most recent acoustic index of abundance as an absolute measure of abundance (Doonan, 2017, 2018; FNZ, 2020).
-A fishing vessel completed acoustic surveys at the Bounty Platform from 2014 to 2017, but surveys in 2018, 2019 and 2020 were unsuccessful, due operational constraints (limited time on the grounds) and absence of aggregations suited to acoustic surveying.
+An HCR that would lead to a low risk of the stock falling below the soft limit reference point of 20% B_0 was developed and used the most recent acoustic index of abundance as an absolute measure of abundance (Doonan, 2017, 2018; FNZ, 2022).
+A fishing vessel completed acoustic surveys at the Bounty Platform from 2014 to 2017 (O'Driscoll, 2018), but surveys in 2018, 2019, 2020 and 2021 were unsuccessful due operational constraints (limited time on the grounds, weather) and absence of aggregations suited to acoustic surveying.
 As a result, the HCR has not been updated since 2018.
-The TACC was reduced as a precautionary measure for the 2020-21 fishing year (MPI, 2020, 2020a).
+The TACC was reduced as a precautionary measure for the 2020-21 fishing year and FNZ signalled that if no survey biomass information was forthcoming from the fishery during 2021 as a basis for updating the HCR, there would be a further precautionary TACC review prior to the 2022-23 fishing year.